Liverpool: Where the Mersey Meets the Music and the Pubs Never Forget

 Everyone wants the Beatles experience.
 Here's how to do it without feeling like a complete tourist.

 Penny Lane (53.3873°N, -2.9121°W) is a suburban roundabout.
 The barber's still there, the bank's now a pub called, imaginatively, The Penny Lane.
 Take your photo, have a pint if you must, then move on.
+The actual street name signs keep getting stolen, so the council started painting them on walls—look for the faded lettering on the white building at the junction.

 Strawberry Field (Beaconsfield Road, L25 4PQ) is different. £9.95 entry, open 10 AM-5 PM.
 The original gates are there, and there's an exhibition about John Lennon's childhood that's actually sensitive and well-done—not just cashing in.
 The gardens are peaceful.
 The woodland walk's nice in autumn.
+Lennon used to climb over the wall and play in the gardens of the Salvation Army children's home here.

 The Real Beatles Sites: